Affine Grassmannian: Definition of Gr via functor of points

 Let k be a field, and denote by $k\text{-Alg}$ and $\mathrm{Set}$ the category of commutative k-algebras and the category of sets respectively.
 Through the Yoneda lemma, a scheme X over a field k is determined by its functor of points, which is the functor $X:k\text{-Alg} \to \mathrm{Set}$ which takes A to the set X(A) of A-points of X. We then say that this functor is representable by the scheme X. The affine Grassmannian is a functor from k-algebras to sets which is not itself representable, but which has a filtration by representable functors.
-As such, although it is not a scheme, it may be thought of as a union of schemes, and this is enough to profitably apply geometric methods to study it.
+As such, although it is not a scheme, it may be thought of as a union of schemes, and this is enough to profinitely apply geometric methods to study it.

 Let G be an algebraic group over k.
 The affine Grassmannian Gr_{G} is the functor that associates to a k-algebra A the set of isomorphism classes of pairs (E, φ), where E is a principal homogeneous space for G over Spec A[t] and φ is an isomorphism, defined over Spec A((t)), of E with the trivial G-bundle G × Spec A((t)).
 By the Beauville–Laszlo theorem, it is also possible to specify this data by fixing an algebraic curve X over k, a k-point x on X, and taking E to be a G-bundle on X_{A} and φ a trivialization on (X − x)_{A}.
 When G is a reductive group, Gr_{G} is in fact ind-projective, i.e., an inductive limit of projective schemes.